EVERYONE CAN DO SOMETHING

 Contact Vanessa Marie Johnson Russell to help the safe-house continue to care for its survivors.

 Regina's Door, owned and operated by Survivor Leader Regina Evans, is a vintage boutique store that is also proud to be a healing artistic space of love and compassion in Oakland.
 They are honored to be a sanctuary of solace for survivors of sex trafficking, young creatives, at-risk youth, homeless youth and women.
-As of October 2016, the boutique is beginning a new journey of serving the community by providing healing theater/creative arts for survivors of sex trafficking, Oakland artist/creatives, and women.
+As of October 2016, the boutique began a new journey of serving the community by providing healing theater/creative arts for survivors of sex trafficking, Oakland artist/creatives, and women.

 For those interested in advocating for federal and state laws to protect victims, please join M.I.S.S.S.E.Y.'s Legislative & Policy Committee Meetings in Oakland by contacting advocacy(at)misssey.org